nimamoradi/svm/README.md

  by default it will use 10 percent of dataset as test and in the end will show it accuracy

  <br>
- to test model when model is trained you can simpl call
+ to test model when model is trained you can simple call

 <pre>>python model_use.py "folder address"</pre>
 which will find label for each file in the folder address